errorexists/Getting-Started-With-OpenCore/README.md

 * AppleCpuPmCfgLock: Only needed when CFG-Lock can't be disabled in BIOS.
 Avoid unless necessary.
 * AppleXcpmCfgLock: Only needed when CFG-Lock can't be disabled in BIOS.
 Avoid unless necessary.
-* AppleXcpmExtraMsrs: Disables multiple MSR access needed for unsupported CPUs
+* AppleXcpmExtraMsrs: Disables multiple MSR access needed for unsupported CPUs.
 * CustomSMBIOSGuid: Performs GUID patching for UpdateSMBIOSMode Custom mode.
-Usually relevant for Dell laptops
+Usually relevant for Dell laptops.
 * DisbaleIOMapper: Preferred to dropping DMAR in ACPI section or disabling VT-D in bios.
 * ExternalDiskIcons: External Icons Patch, for when internal drives are treated as external drives
 * LapicKernelPanic: Disables kernel panic on AP core lapic interrupt.
 Often needed on HP laptops.
-* PanicNoKextDump: Allows for reading kernel panics logs when kernel panics occurs
+* PanicNoKextDump: Allows for reading kernel panics logs when kernel panics occurs.
 * ThirdPartyTrim: Enables TRIM, not needed for AHCI or NVMe SSDs.
 It is better to enable third party trim via terminal command trimforce.
 * XhciPortLimit: This is actually the 15 port limit patch, use only while you create a [USB map](https://usb-map.gitbook.io/project/) when possible.
 Its use is NOT recomended long term.